RaspberryPiFoundation/python-curriculum/en-GB/pokedex/Pokedex - notes.md

 #Resources
 For this project, Python will need to be installed.
 It is recommended that version 3.2 of Python is installed.

 Children will need to use of the materials which accompany this project.
-Files included in the 'Project Resources' folder (found under the 'Project Materials' link):
+Files included in the 'Project Materials link:

 + GUI.py (short example program)
 + pokeapi.py (module used for retrieving data)